iotempire/iotempower/doc/second-node.rst

 Congratulations!!
 You can remote control your led!

 If you still have some time, try to use this new button to actually toggle the led.
-Study for this the rbe and toggle node.
+Study for this the filter/rbe and toggle node.
 What is happening in them?

 Top: `ToC <index-doc.rst>`_, Previous: `First Node <first-node.rst>`_,